Key Messages

 Demographics and communities

 Tile Hill has experienced slower population growth compared to the rest of Coventry.
-Although the city is expanding, this neighborhood is not a significant contributor to that growth.
+Although the city is expanding, this neighbourhood is not a significant contributor to that growth.
 As a result, population increases in the area are more gradual, indicating that it is not experiencing the same expansion pressures as other parts of Coventry.

 Tile Hill has a slightly higher proportion of children aged 0-15 compared to Coventry’s average and fewer elderly residents.
 While the local population has not been ‘ageing’ significantly in recent years, it is likely to start to in the near to mid future, partly due to currently having a relatively large number of residents aged 50-64.
 This anticipated change could lead to increased demand for services and healthcare.